 Your essay should be between 300 and 600 words long and written in a clear, organised manner

-Use specific examples and quotes from the text to support your analysis
+Use at least 2 examples, statements or quotes from the text to support your analysis

 Be sure to proofread your essay for grammar, spelling, and punctuation errors